atan009/vimrc/README.md

 ------------------------
 Surround aids the user in adding, changing or deleting mappings.
 This includes parentheses, brackets and more.

-	 `cs[first character][second character]`
+	cs[first character][second character]
 			replace occurences of the first character with the second character on the highlighted string of characters

-	`ds"`
+	ds"
-	remove the delimiters.
+			remove the delimiters

-	`yssb` or `yss)`
+	yssb or yss)
 			surround an entire line with parentheses

 ![Surround1](http://i.imgur.com/7BjSTfR.gif) ![Surround2](http://i.imgur.com/upeOBA1.gif)